 You should perform as many flights as you deem necessary to gain a reasonable level of knowledge and the skills to operate the UAS you intend to fly.

-The planning requirements shall be covered in the classroom.
+The planning requirements shall be covered in the theory learning.

 The following list of practical competencies should be considered:

 - Do you know how to check if you are in a Flight Restriction Zone?